ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 Discussions will reinforce concepts from class and introduce concepts that are especially helpful for completing programming assignments.
 Students from either section can attend either discussion.
+They will be recorded.
+Attendance is encouraged but optional.

+Zoom links for the discussion sections will be posted in Canvas.

 <table class="table table-striped">
 <thead>